 The beautiful promenade runs all the way from Sliema right up to St. Julian’s.
 Even though this is such a hectic town, you can still find it to be quiet and relaxing in many ways.
 You can easily slip away from the main streets and find those spots of solitude.

 If you’re out to relax and take it easy there are a couple of bays you can get to.
-If your kind of relaxation is an afternoon or day at the SPA you can choose from a multitude of hotels in the area which all have spa facilities and indoor pools.
-Or how about heading to the gym?
+If your kind of relaxation is an afternoon or day at the SPA you can choose from a multitude of treatments at the Carisma Spa and there is also an indoor pool.
+Or how about heading to the InterContinental fitness centre?

 If an early morning swim is what you’re looking for or you want to catch some sun then head over to St. George’s or St. Julian’s bay.
 The former covers a larger area, with large-grained sand brought over especially from northern Africa.
 It is a great spot to see sunset from too.

 If seeing a film is your kind of relaxing then there’s a cinema bang in the centre.
 Eden Cinemas houses 13 screens and they also offer the opportunity to rent the theatre for private groups or screenings.